Lich-Corals/NFC43/README.md

 ### (005): Double script installation detected
 <b>Causes:</b><br/>
 Automatic updates are enabled and there are updates available.
-This is not an error, just information to make problems be easier to solve.
+This is not an error, just information to make problems easier to solve.

 # 7. Any questions?
 If anything is not clear...